skienzmatishun/rippreport/content/p/round-house-blockheads/index.md

 ---
 title: ROUND HOUSE SQUARE HEADS
 date: 2023-12-01 00:00:00+00:00
-summary: The author of a book about the Montrose Hut is proposing to move it, but it's a real estate deal to benefit the owner and city councilman Boone, who is accused of being part of a political machine.
-The city is looking for donations to cover the moving cost.
+summary: Fairhope City Council members and local power brokers are secretly scheming to push through a shady real estate relocation deal on the public's dime.
+Uncovered financial paper trails reveal hundreds of thousands of dollars flowing from anonymous donors to bypass critical city permit laws.
+Look past their smug, rigid posturing to see how these political blockheads are reshaping our town for their own private profit.
 thumbnail: img/round-house-blockheads.jpg
 tags:
 - City Council